-You have asked us to review an application for an initiative entitled "An Act to protect Alaska's clean water" ("07WTR2").
-The bill proposed by this initiative is similar to the one proposed by 07WATR, which we concluded did not comply with the constitutional and statutory provisions governing the use of the initiative.
+You have asked us to review an application for an initiative entitled "An Act to protect Alaska's clean water" ("07WTR3").
+The bill proposed by this initiative is similar to those proposed by 07WATR and 07WTR2, which we concluded did not comply with the constitutional and statutory provisions governing the use of the initiative.

 See 2007 Op.
-Att'y Gen. (June 21; 663-07-0179).
-In 07WTR2, the sponsors have made some changes to the bill in response to our opinion on 07WATR.
-While these changes make significant steps towards transforming the bill from impermissible appropriation to permissible regulation, there remains one provision that is substantively unchanged, and thus remains an impermissible appropriation.
-Accordingly, we find that the application does not comply with the constitutional and statutory provisions governing the use of the initiative.
-Under these circumstances we recommend that you do not certify the application.
+Att'y Gen. (June 21; 663-07-0179); 2007 Op.
+Att'y Gen. (Sept.
+27; 663-07-0179).
+In 07WTR3, the sponsors have made a change to the bill in response to our opinion on 07WATR2.
+This change eliminates the concern we had in 07WTR2, so that the bill no longer contains what we believe to be an impermissible appropriation.
+Accordingly, we find that the application complies with the constitutional and statutory provisions governing the use of the initiative.
+Under these circumstances we recommend that you certify the application.

-As discussed in further detail below, the differences between 07WTR2 and 07WATR highlight the line between impermissible appropriation and permissible regulation.
-We conclude that in this context, provisions that prohibit all discharges to land and water, regardless of harm or magnitude, are provisions that prohibit use of land and water, and thus are prohibited allocations of such land and water.
+As discussed in further detail below, the differences between 07WTR3 and 07WATR highlight the line between impermissible appropriation and permissible regulation.
+As we did in our previous opinions, we conclude that in this context, provisions that prohibit all discharges to land and water, regardless of harm or magnitude, are provisions that prohibit use of land and water, and thus are prohibited allocations of such land and water.
 On the other hand, provisions that prohibit discharges that cause adverse effects to land and water are permissible regulation.